GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 # Statement of need

-Satellite remote sensing offers an unparalleled resource for
+Satellite remote sensing offers an unparalleled resource for...

 # Features